karmeleon/LEDBacklightPi/README.md

 -------

 * Does not work with exclusive fullscreen apps (i.e. games) because of how DirectX works.
 You'll have to run games in windowed or borderless windowed mode for the screen to be analyzed properly.
-* Copy-protected media (e.g. Netflix) appears as a black box and will be analyzed by the color selection algorithm as such.
+* Copy-protected video (e.g. Netflix) appears as a black box and will be analyzed by the color selection algorithm as such.
 Which makes sense, if you think about it.
 Non-protected media like YouTube and MPC-HC work perfectly fine.
-* On multi-monitor setups, only looks at the primary monitor.
-This is a limitation of the PIL library.
+* On multi-monitor setups, the program only looks at the primary monitor.
+This is intentional; it's intended to mirror the colors of your game or video, not your secondary screen.
-* Taking a screenshot then analyzing it consumes a surprising amount of CPU resources.
-As a result, it consumes 100% of one CPU core on your PC and, on my i7-4790K @ 4.6 GHz, only analyzes about 5 frames per second.
-It looks pretty smooth in reality, but it does consume quite a lot of energy in the process.
-I may decide to decrease the polling rate based on CPU load or the colors not changing for a long period of time.
+* Taking and analyzing a screenshot 10 times per second is surprisingly CPU-intensive.
+This app will cause your CPU to idle a bit warmer than you're used to.
+I'm working on refining the algorithms to minimize the power usage, but for right now the difference is noticeable.